Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-We saw that quantum or classical fluctuations of \emph{any} massive bosonic field can trigger a superradiant instability of the Kerr metric, whose time scale $\tau$ can be extremely short.
-For a BH with mass $M$, the shortest instability time scale is $\tau\sim \left(\frac{M}{10^6 M_\odot}\right){\rm yr}$ for a ultralight scalar~\cite{Cardoso:2005vk,Dolan:2007mj,Pani:2012vp,Witek:2012tr,Brito:2013wya}, and shorter for vector~\cite{Pani:2012vp,Pani:2012bp,Witek:2012tr} and tensor fields~\cite{Brito:2013wya} for which superradiance is more efficient (cf. Sec.~\ref{sec:mass}).
+We saw in the previous chapter that quantum or classical fluctuations of \emph{any} massive bosonic field can trigger a superradiant instability of the Kerr metric, whose time scale $\tau$ can be extremely short when compared to typical astrophysical time scales.
+For a BH with mass $M$, the shortest instability time scale (occurring for an optimal value of the coupling is $\tau\sim \left(M/10^6 M_\odot\right){\rm yr}$ for a ultralight scalar~\cite{Cardoso:2005vk,Dolan:2007mj,Pani:2012vp,Witek:2012tr,Brito:2013wya}, and shorter for vector~\cite{Pani:2012vp,Pani:2012bp,Witek:2012tr} and tensor fields~\cite{Brito:2013wya} for which superradiance is more efficient (cf. Sec.~\ref{sec:mass}).

-Little is known about the nonlinear development of the superradiant instability.
-However, by analyzing the energy and angular momentum fluxes through the BH horizon, it is reasonable to expect that a nonspherical bosonic cloud would grow near the BH on a time scale $\tau$, extracting energy and angular momentum until superradiance stops and the cloud is slowly re-absorbed by the BH and dissipated through GW emission\footnote{This expectation is also supported by the proof given in Sec.~\ref{backreaction_charged}, where we showed that --~when backreaction effects are taken into account~-- superradiance of charged fields does indeed extract mass and charge away from the BH.}~\cite{Arvanitaki:2010sy, Witek:2012tr,Okawa:2014nda,Cardoso:2013krh,Brito:2014wla,Yoshino:2015nsa}.
+As we discussed in Sec.~\ref{sec:mass}, the nonlinear development of the superradiant instability leads to the formation of a nonspherical bosonic cloud near the BH on a time scale $\tau$ that extracts energy and angular momentum from the BH until superradiance stops.
+On even longer time scales the cloud is slowly dissipated through GW emission~\cite{Arvanitaki:2009fg,Arvanitaki:2010sy, Witek:2012tr,Okawa:2014nda,Cardoso:2013krh,Brito:2014wla,Yoshino:2015nsa,Brito:2017zvb,East:2017ovw,East:2018glu}.
 During the evolution, the BH acquires an effective ``hair'' as pictorially depicted in Fig.~\ref{fig:draw}.

-Although (at least for a real, stationary scalar field) the no-hair theorems~\cite{HawkingBook,Heusler:1995qj,Sotiriou:2011dz,Graham:2014ina} guarantee that the final state of the instability has to be a Kerr BH with lower spin, it is important to understand the time scales involved in this process, because a scalar cloud surviving for cosmological times would be practically indistinguishable from a full-fledged hairy BH and would have various important consequences.
+This process effectively occurs for all unstable modes, but during the finite lifetime of a BH only the most unstable modes grow through superradiance.